amonjot/SSN_Monjot_2024/README.md

 ### 4.C Choose a Treshold for SSN

+To launch these step, please refer you to the first chapter to install R dependencies.
+We carry out different checks and benchmarks to better define the similarity threshold to be used.

 ```bash
 Rscript script/3_Choose_Treshold.R
 ```

 ### 4.D Analyses CC with the appropriate treshold

+In Monjot_et_al_2024A, we choose the treshold of 80% of similarity.
+We therefore launch the script to process SSN using this treshold as following:

 ```
 Rscript script/4_Igraph.R 80_80_1e-50